 Since when has facade greening actually existed?
 Quite probably, since man has been building places to live.
 Plants have a tendency to want to cover every object!
 Ivy and other jungle climbers did not spare the huts of our ancestors.
-It is possible that such natural greenings in ancient times were seen as a disadvantage and were fought against.
+It is possible that such natural greenings in ancient times were seen as a disadvantage and something to be controlled or eliminated.

 When Noah left his ark after the flood - as described in the Bible - he discovered the grapevine and with this discovery a new era began.
 One of those jungle lianas - the vine - found its way into popular culture.
 And with all probability, it was planted with trellises in those days: images thousands of years old show arbour - wreathed by grapevine leaves - as examples of the earliest facade greenings.
 Climbing plants were also grown in other cultures (Wisteria in Asia, for example).
 It was able to develop its splendour especially on bridge railings/parapets.